hbang/libopener/README.md

 ```

 You should specify the current version of Opener as the minimum requirement, so you can guarantee all features you use are available.

-Please note that Opener is now a framework (`/Library/Frameworks/Opener.framework`), instead of a library (`/usr/lib/libopener.dylib`).
-Frameworks are only properly supported with recent versions of [Theos](https://github.com/theos/theos).
-For backwards compatibility, libopener.dylib is symlinked to the corresponding framework binary.
-Do not use it in new code.

 ## License
 Licensed under the Apache License, version 2.0.
 Refer to [LICENSE.md](LICENSE.md).